fastify/fastify/docs/Errors.md

 - You can throw a new error in your custom error handler
 	- errors (new error or the received error parameter re-thrown) - will trigger the `onError` lifecycle hook and send the error to the user
 	- an error will not be triggered twice from a lifecycle hook - Fastify internally monitors the error invocation to avoid infinite loops for errors thrown in the reply phases of the lifecycle. (those after the route handler)
+	- errors sent or thrown by a custom error handler will be routed to Fastify's default error handler

 <a name="fastify-error-codes"></a>